Researcher development

 Research Staff Forum

 The Research Staff Forum (RSF) is a group consisting of both Research and Academic Research staff.
 The aims of this group are to address and consult on issues facing the research community.
-The Forum is a place where ideas for new initiatives for researchers can also be discussed.
-If you would like to get involved with the forum.
-Please contact the Researcher and Academic Development officer.
+The forum is a place where ideas for new initiatives for researchers can also be discussed and fed back to the Research People, Culture and Environment Sub-committee, which feeds into the University Research Committee.
+If you would like to get involved with the forum, please contact [email protected].